sam-maverick/enhanced-messageme/README.md

 `ppimagemarker/src/parameters.js`

+Edit `ppclient/plugins/ios-xcode-development-team.js` and `ppclient/plugins/ios-podfile-development-team.js` and replace `DEVELOPMENT_TEAM = XXX` with the appropriate value (the certificate of this team will be used to sign the app code).
+This is for iOS build.
+You can check your Team ID [here](https://developer.apple.com/account#MembershipDetailsCard).

 You must also change the name, slug, package and bundleIdentifier of `ppclient/app.json`, and the PARAM_PP\__SERVICE_PLAYSTOREID and  PARAM_PP__SERVICE_IOSAPPID parameters in `emclient/os_update/update-parameters.js` if you want to upload the app in the Android or Apple app repositories.

 # 6. Installing MongoDB